Geometric correspondence of noisy quantum dynamics and universal robust quantum gates: Constructing robust control Hamiltonian

 (3) Use the modified pulses to compute the dynamics to obtain the evolution operator $U(t)$, as well as the error curve $\mathbf{r}(t)$.

 (4) Compute the cost function, which takes the form

-where $F$ is the gate fidelity defined in Ref. \cite{pedersen2007fidelity} and $ \xi $ is the robustness constraint.
-When only the first-order robustness is considered, $\xi =\Vert r(\tau )\Vert $.
-Here $\Vert r(\tau )\Vert $ is the error distance as defined in ~\ref{Sec_Measure}.
+where $F$ is the gate fidelity defined in Ref. \cite{pedersen2007fidelity} and $D$ are the robustness constraints.
+When only the first-order robustness is considered, $D =|r(T_{g} )| $, which is the error distance as defined in Sec.~\ref{Sec_Measure}.
 The robustness against errors in different axes can be achieved by including the error distances of different error curves in the cost function.
 The auto-differentiation tape records the calculations in (2)-(4).

 (5) Make a gradient update of the pulse to minimize $C$.